Select Page

 Retail pricing includes the $1,125 freight charge from Ulsan, Korea.

-Initial availability for the electrified models is in 15 states: Arizona, California, Colorado, Connecticut, Louisiana, Maryland, Massachusetts, New Jersey, Nevada, New York, Utah, Texas, Virginia, Wisconsin, and Washington.
+The electrified GV60 is now available in 22 states: Arizona, California, Colorado, Connecticut, Georgia, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Minnesota, North Carolina, New Jersey, Nevada, New York, Pennsylvania, Utah, South Carolina, Texas, Virginia, Wisconsin, and Washington.

 Genesis is also in a collaboration with Electrify America to offer three years of 30-minute free charging sessions from the date of vehicle purchase.